tyson-nw/SRD/SRD.md

 | Whip | 1d4 | [[#Bladed]], [[#Reach]], [[#Disarming]] | 50 |

 ###  Tags
+Tags are aspects of the weapon that detail its use, grant [[#Features]], or otherwise effect how they are used.
 #### Ammunition
 Weapon uses ammunition that is tracked separately and may replace the damage dealt by the weapon.
 Ammunition breaks on misses and cannot be recovered.